 Need Help?

-A non-binding agreement may not be legally enforceable however, that does not mean it is deprived of value.
-If you would like to have a non binding agreement drafted, get in touch with us today.
-Our lawyers are experts in drafting both binding and non-binding agreements for clients to best meet their needs.
+A non-binding agreement may not be legally enforceable; however, that does not diminish its value.
+If you would like a non-binding agreement drafted or need advice on whether a binding contract might be more appropriate for your situation, get in touch with us today.
+Our lawyers specialise in drafting both binding and non-binding agreements that are tailored to meet your unique business needs.

 About Sprintlaw